The Top 10 Most Common Electrical Problems in Homes and How to Avoid Them

 Faulty Wiring

 Faulty wiring is one of the most common electrical problems in homes.
 It can cause damage to appliances, frequent power outages, and create a fire hazard.
+Exposure to live wires can lead to electrocution, posing serious risk to you and your loved ones.
 To avoid this issue, it’s essential to hire a licensed electrician to inspect and repair any faulty wiring in your home.

 Tripping Circuit Breakers